rlaxoghd94/Algorithm_Study/README.md

 ### Note
-- When taking inputs, following code is worth using:
+- When taking inputs in `Java`, following code is worth using:
 ```java
 BufferedReader br = new BufferedReader(new InputStreamReader(System.in));
 StringTokenizer st = new StringTokenizer(br.readLine());